gnfrazier/gnfrazier.github.io/_posts/2018-1-27-pdf-python.md

 df = tabula.read_pdf("test.pdf")
 ```

 That is it.
 An import and one line of code.
 My only hang up is the Java dependency.
 Especially on windows machines keeping the Java versions and updates in line is a tricky thing.
-Frequently in enterprises some legacy app needs an old version that can't be updated, conflicts arise, chaos ensues.
+Frequently in enterprises, some legacy app needs an old version that can't be updated, conflicts arise, chaos ensues.

 #### pdfminer